garlatti/garlatti.github.io/WoodWorking Tools/Drill Press.md

 parent: WoodWorking Tools
 nav_order: 2
 ---
 My first Drill press - an old one.
+This old drill press has too much play in the chuck.
+Thus, it was very difficult to have precise hole center and size.

 |                            First Drill Press                             |